What is A Surge Arrester, and How Does it Work?

 Residential Class

 Residential surge arresters provide paramount safety to homeowners while also remaining cost-effective.
-These products work to protect home electronic components from surges in electricity and other unexpected spikes that result from lightning, utility switching or accidental contact.
+These products work to protect home electronic components from surges in electricity and other unexpected spikes that result from lightning, utility switching, or accidental contact.

 Portable Class